Alessandro-Massarotti-Jr/poker-socket/README.md

 ### TO DO

-- [] Transform into a distributed app (Redis for database and Rabbit to send Messages to other sockets?)
 - [] Add error trancing (Maybe Sentry?)
 - [] Add a data mapper for Room entity to Json (This is to return correct data to to diferent clients from the same base entity returned by usecases)
 - [] Add Otel (Open telemetry) and export the data to some place (Jaegger, Grafana, ...)